 Livingston real estate is some of the most expensive in Montana, although Livingston house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Livingston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Livingston is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Livingston is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Livingston who work in teaching (10.43%), sales jobs (9.86%), and office and administrative support (9.78%).

 In terms of college education, Livingston is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 31.47% of adults in Livingston have a college degree.